 Born in 1985, Eman Helal graduated in 2006 from Cairo University, where she studied mass communication.
 She is currently a photographer at the Egyptian daily newspaper Al-Masry Al-Youm.

 Eman began her photography career working in different local newspapers and as a stringer with The Associated Press, Polka Magazine and Stern magazine.
 Eman is interested in covering hard news and documentary projects about human rights.

 In 2012, she completed a photo story called “I am blind, but proud” in a photojournalism workshop with NOOR Images, Al-Liquindoi and CIC in Egypt.
 In 2013, Eman was named one of Magnum's five Human Rights Fellows and participated in The NOOR-Nikon Masterclass in Conflict Photography in Bayeux, France.

-Eman's work also won third prize in the Egypt Press Photo awards in 2011.
+Eman's work also won first prize in 2014 and third prize in 2011 from the Egypt Press Photo Awards.